-The elevator pitch is a 60 second (exact time varies) explanation of the company for potential investors.
+The elevator pitch is a 60 second explanation of the company for potential investors.
+Sometimes it is three minutes.
+Sometimes it is five minutes.
+You prepare for whatever the investors ask.

-- 20 seconds: Describe the Opportunity or Problem that needs to be solved.
-1. - 20 seconds: Describe how your product or service addresses the opportunity 2. or problem. - 3.
-10 seconds: Describe the qualifications of the team and yourself - 10 seconds: Describe your market 4.
+- 1. 20 seconds: Describe the Opportunity or Problem that needs to be solved. - 2.
+20 seconds: Describe how your product or service addresses the opportunity or problem. - 3.
+10 seconds: Describe the qualifications of the team and yourself - 4.
+10 seconds: Describe your market